jexuswebserver/jexus_docs/manager/getting-started/install.rst

 .. note:: If some conditions do not meet, the MSI installer will display an error message and indicate how to resolve them.

+.. note:: The x64 installer works most of the times on Windows ARM64.
+In case you hit specific issues, please post a comment to `this GitHub issue <https://github.com/jexuswebserver/JexusManager/issues/152>`_ .

 Portable Installation
 ---------------------
 In certain cases, you might not be able to execute the MSI installer on some